 Most disease registries contain medical history information.
 Typically there is a long list of diseases along with which family member involved (e.g., sibling, mother, father, etc.).
 Minimization is an important concern in the display of these data as there is often hundreds of data points, the majority of which are NOT applicable.
 What to display varies considerably depending on what’s captured (e.g., just the patient’s history vs. extended family members).

 The below example is from a registry containing 100+ diseases, diagnoses, and procedures, each capturing which family member(s) involved (i.e., 11 total = sibling, mother, father, etc.).
-The top is a family pedigree display with positive history counts for each family member.
-The bottom provides the specifics for each family member.
+The top part of the report section is a family pedigree display with positive history counts for each family member.
+The bottom section provides the specifics for each family member.
 Both parts utilize a color-coded scale based on history counts.
 Taken together, key elements of the family history can be quickly grasped without the interference from an overwhelming number of items not endorsed.

 A special type of Spatial Relationship technique, a Standardized Timeline, deserves a separate discussion.
 A common, daunting challenge is how to pull together considerably different data (e.g., various conceptual domains, data types and scaling, time frames, etc.) into a clear and concise summary that also accounts for time.
 A Standardized Timeline does precisely this within a single visual image.

 Establishment of a consistent time frame (e.g., disease onset to current date)

 Determine key, time related events (often just a single date, but may also be a duration [i.e., start AND stop date])